My Cousin Rachel-2017

 XX, new for 2017, is reminiscent of the successful horror anthology that the Showtime cable network was daring enough to air from 2005-2007- this series ran the gamut in stylized and edgy horror escapades, using various directors to achieve this result.

-Here’s to hoping that XX opens some new doors and prompts a new horror series.
+Here’s to hoping that XX opens new doors and prompts a new horror series.
 XX has a few flaws but is successful in undoubtedly pleasing the legions of horror fans.